 If using stacked tray, first unstack the trays.
 Using a flathead screwdriver or similar tool, carefully slide the tool along the wood channel and scrape out the contents of the tube into a container.
 Separate the cocoons and throw the debris away.

 Male cocoons will be about 1/3 smaller than female cocoons.
-(Adult male bees are smaller than females)
+This is because the adult male bees are smaller than females.

 Once the cocoons are separated they should be cleaned to remove mites.Please read Harvesting and Cleaning Mason Bee Cocoons to learn the best methods of cleaning and storing cocoons.